SCIFIHISTORY.NET

 Picture

-In the interests of fairness, I’m pleased to disclose that the fine folks at Allied Vaughn provided me with a complimentary DVD of Red Planet (2000) by request for the expressed purpose of completing this review.
+In the interests of fairness, I’m pleased to disclose that the fine folks at Allied Vaughn (via Warner Archive) provided me with a complimentary Blu-ray of Silent Zone (2025) by request for the expressed purpose of completing this review.
 Their contribution to me in no way, shape, or form influenced my opinion of it.

 -- EZ